 A. Each local school system shall:

-(1) Provide in public schools an instructional program in science each year for all students in grades prekindergarten8; and
+(1) Provide in public schools an instructional program in English language arts/literacy each year for all students in grades prekindergarten—5;

-H. Curriculum Documents.
-Consistent with Education Article, §4-111, Annotated Code of Maryland, each local system shall provide science curriculum documents for the elementary and secondary schools under its jurisdiction that:
+J. Curriculum Documents.
+Consistent with Education Article, §4-111, Annotated Code of Maryland, each local school system shall provide English language arts/literacy curriculum documents for the elementary and secondary schools under its jurisdiction that:

-(2) Are aligned with the Maryland College- and Career-Ready Next Generation Science Standards (NGSS), as developed by the Maryland State Department of Education in collaboration with local school systems.
+(2) Are aligned with the Maryland College- and Career-Ready Standards for English Language Arts/Literacy as developed by the Maryland State Department of Education in collaboration with local school systems.

-I. Student Participation.
-Each student shall participate in the comprehensive science program required by this chapter.
+K. Student Participation.
+Each student shall have the opportunity to participate in the comprehensive Reading and English language arts program required by this chapter.